 Our comprehensive guide to understanding nominal defendant claims explains how it works.
-Whether you are a claimant, a law student, a legal professional, or simply interested in understanding the claim process, this guide is for you.
-We will explore:
+Whether you are a claimant, a law student, a legal professional, or simply interested in understanding the third-party CTP insurance claim process, this guide is for you.

 Defining the Nominal Defendant QLD

-The Motor Accident Insurance Act of 1994 established the Nominal Defendant as a statutory body in Queensland to offer compensation to people hurt in traffic accidents as a result of careless driving or when the at-fault driver is uninsured or unidentified, which means they don’t have the required CTP (third-party) insurance.
+The Motor Accident Insurance Act of 1994 established the Nominal Defendant as a statutory body in Queensland to offer compensation to people hurt in traffic accidents from driving or when the at-fault driver is uninsured or unidentified, which means they don’t have the required CTP (third-party) insurance.

 Furthermore, this statutory organisation becomes the default insurer when any other licenced insurance company is bankrupt.